Philemon is the 18th book in the New Testament. It is a short letter written by Paul to a Christian named Philemon who lived in Colosse.

 This short book shows that no one, not even a runaway slave, is beyond the work of God.
 If anyone trusts in Christ he will become a new person.
 It also showed that the ancient barriers of class distinctions, and class hatred, are being broken down by the Gospel, Philemon and Onesimus are now Christian brothers.
 In time, the whole system of slavery collapsed under the weight of Christian teaching.

-Next person in the Bible: Philip
+Next person in the Bible: Philip the Apostle

 Go to: List of people in the Bible